• info@al-dirassa.com

 • the Arabic alphabet;

-• Arabic reading and Arabic pronunciation;
+• Arabic reading and pronunciation;

 • basic Arabic vocabulary;

-• singular, dual and plural forms;
+• the singular, the dual and the plural;

-• adjectives and agreement;
+• adjectives and their agreement;

 • nominal and verbal sentences;